 Buy/Bring A Long Coat

 Packing or bringing a long coat is a smart idea.
 If you have one that goes down around your knees, you'll have something to sit on while you wait for the bus to your next fabulous cathedral.
-And a hood is also a good idea — it helps with the wind!
+A hood is also a good idea — it helps with the wind!

 For a semester abroad in this part of the world, you want good quality boots that are comfortable, will keep your feet warm and are waterproof.
 Good tread on the soles are also nice for icy pavement.
 This blog post can help you with finding good brands.